JiachengZ01/JiachengZ01.github.io/index.md

 ## About Me

-Hi there, I am Jiacheng Zhang, a Ph.D. student at [Trustworthy Machine Learning and Reasoning Group (TMLR)](https://github.com/tmlr-group) in the Faculty of Engineering and Information Technology, the University of Melbourne, advised by [Prof. Feng Liu](https://fengliu90.github.io/) and [Prof. Ben Rubinstein](https://www.bipr.net/).
+Hi there, I am Jiacheng Zhang, a Ph.D. candidate at [Trustworthy Machine Learning and Reasoning Group (TMLR)](https://github.com/tmlr-group) in the Faculty of Engineering and Information Technology, the University of Melbourne, advised by [Prof. Feng Liu](https://fengliu90.github.io/) and [Prof. Ben Rubinstein](https://www.bipr.net/).
+Before that, I obtained my Honours degree from the University of Sydney, feeling fortunate to learn from [Prof. Tongliang Liu](https://tongliang-liu.github.io/).

-My research interest lies in **trustworthy machine learning with unsafe data**.
-Currently, I am focusing on defending against adversarial attacks.
+I am passionate about advancing the field of trustworthy machine learning.
+My research interests lie in improving the **Robustness**, **Safety** and **Reliability** of AI systems at all levels, including:
+- Trustworthy alignment for multimodal large language models
+- Robust fine-tuning for pre-trained vision-language models
+- Robust training for vision models

+I firmly believe that before AI can achieve widespread societal adoption, its foundations must be trustworthy and safe.

 *Please feel free to email me for research, collaborations, or a casual chat.*